 Fair value information has not been disclosed for the Group's investment in unquoted equity shares that is carried at cost because the fair value cannot be measured reliably.
 These unquoted equity shares represent ordinary shares in a company that is not quoted on any market and do not have any comparable industry peer that is listed.
-The Group does not intend to dispose of this investment in the foreseeable future.
+The Group has disposed of this investment during the year.